ioerger/transit2/src/pytransit/doc/source/transit_overview.rst

 packages to be installed, as well as R (a statistical program that Transit calls for some analyses).

-Transit has two main phases:
+Transit2 has two main phases:

  * a **pre-processing phase** (called TPP) which analyzes raw sequencing data (fastq files) and extracts transposon insertion counts at genomic coordinates (i.e. TA dinucleotides, for the Himar1 transposon), and